truittjanney/Truitt-P20-Contact-List/README2.md

 ## Contributors:
 - Truitt Janney (https://github.com/truittjanney)

 ## We welcome contributions from the community!
-How to contribute:
+Here's how to contribute:
 - Search existing issues before creating a new issue.
 Please check to see if it has already been reported.
 This helps us avoid duplicates.
 - If you cannot find an existing issue, you can create a new one.
 Please provide detailed information about the problem, including steps to reproduce, expected behavior, and any relevant screenshots.